destaMo/Scrum-Notes/content/web_development/skills/persistence/advanced.md

 - Can you force query planner to choose a different plan?
 17. Describe NoSQL database of your choice.
 18. What is the column store and what is a column-oriented storage that exists in some RDBMS?
-19. In which situations you would recommend document-oriented store?
+19. In which situations would you recommend a document-oriented store?
-20. In which situations you would recommend graph-oriented store?
+20. In which situations would you recommend a graph-oriented store?
 21. Describe NoSQL scaling.